 One of my current passions is for finding crops that are of non-European origin, well-suited to cultivation in the Southeast, and not currently widely known to Americans, and for making them more available.

 I have a deep respect for many indigenous traditions.
+I aspire to help to revive ancentral ways of saving and trading seeds.
 I recognize seeds and plants as beings and I want to work toward a culture of respect for the many beings we work with.
 Patents on life disgust me, and I would object to any patenting of any progeny of the seeds I offer here.

 Since 2009 I have been a member of a commune (Acorn Community) and a worker cooperative (Southern Exposure) where we are all, in a sense, volunteer workers.
 I have come to love radical cooperation and horizontal structures of governance.